ToniVrdoljak/elixir-in-action-todo-list/README.md

 # TodoList

-Implementation of todo list from "Elixir in action" book
+Implementation of todo list from the book "Elixir in action" by Saša Jurić

 ## Installation